brian32768/docker-flexlm/README.md

 Flexera.
 Using a Docker container keeps everything contained and isolated.

-## Future directions / to-do

-Autorefresh the table

-Load the python app from git at startup, so that changes don't require a full rebuild.

-Run as WSGI, use waitress instead of flask.

 ## Test the app

 You can test the app without having any special ESRI software